Daina Ramey Berry

 “The Life and Achievements of Frederick Douglass”

-This lecture was presented at the Byrne-Reed House in Austin, Texas, as part of “American Writing on the Civil War,” a teacher workshop sponsored by Humanities Texas.
+Presented at the Byrne-Reed House in Austin, Texas, as part of “American Writing on the Civil War,” a teacher workshop sponsored by Humanities Texas.
 Recorded by Humanities Texas in February 2012.

 Visit the OAH YouTube channel for more audio and video recordings.